Coronavirus time bomb: America's uninsured and brutal work culture

 PRESENTEE-ISM

-The US is alone among advanced countries in not offering any federally mandated paid sick leave.
+The United States is alone among advanced countries in not offering any federally mandated paid sick leave.

 Though private companies offer an average of eight days per year, only 30 per cent of the lowest paid workers are able to earn sick days, according to the Economic Policy Institute.